Kaneryaa/kubernetes/README.md

 3. **Kubernetes Architecture**:
    - Familiarize yourself with the key components of a Kubernetes cluster, such as the Control Plane and Worker Nodes.
    - ![image](https://github.com/Kaneryaa/kubernetes/assets/89991677/5c585d76-a0f1-4061-aa06-57eef5b9c2f0)

+     Control Plane:

+The Control Plane is the brain of a Kubernetes cluster.
+It is responsible for managing and controlling the cluster.
+It includes several key components:
+a.
+API Server:

+This is the central management point that provides a way to interact with the Kubernetes cluster.
+It exposes the Kubernetes API, which is used by administrators, developers, and other components to communicate with the cluster.
+b.
+Scheduler:

+The Scheduler is responsible for assigning work to Worker Nodes.
+It decides which nodes should run which pods based on factors like resource availability, node constraints, and other policies.
+c.
+Controller Manager:

+The Controller Manager is responsible for regulating the state of the system.
+It ensures that the desired state of the cluster matches the actual state.
+It includes various controllers that handle different types of resources (e.g., Pods, Deployments, Services).
+d. etcd:

+This is a distributed key-value store that serves as the cluster's primary data store.
+It stores the configuration data and the state of the cluster.
+Worker Nodes:

+Worker Nodes are the machines where your applications run.
+They are responsible for executing the workloads and managing the container runtime.
+a.
+Kubelet:

+Kubelet is an agent that runs on each Worker Node and is responsible for ensuring that the containers are running in a Pod.
+It communicates with the Control Plane components (API Server, Controller Manager) to receive instructions on which Pods to run.
+b.
+Container Runtime:

+This is the software responsible for running containers.
+Kubernetes supports various container runtimes like Docker, containerd, and others.
+c.
+Kube Proxy:

+Kube Proxy is responsible for network communication within the cluster.
+It maintains network rules and routes, allowing communication between different Pods and Services.
+d.
+Pods:

+Pods are the smallest deployable units in Kubernetes.
+They can contain one or more containers that share a common networking and storage context.
+Containers within a Pod can communicate with each other using localhost, making them co-located and tightly coupled.

 4. **Installation minikube kubernetes**: